Florida Construction Lien Law: Construction Lien Time Tables

 After filing the “Notice to Owner,” the official lien is to be filed within 90 days of the final furnishings of service or 90 days from the termination of the contract between the general contractor and the owner, whichever comes first.
 The lienor, then, must serve a copy of the lien within 15 days of filing the document.
 After filing the lien, a lienor may also request a sworn statement from the owner describing all contracts, dates, and payments.
 If the owner does not provide the statement within 30 days, the owner will have no opportunity to recover attorney fees associated with the lien suit.

 The lien remains valid for up to one year from the date of filing unless the lien is satisfied, a “Notice of Contest” is made, a summons to show cause for the lien is filed, or the lienor files suit on the lien.
 If a suit is not filed within one year, the lien may not be renewed and the lien rights of the contractor may expire.
 It is best to consult with a construction lawyer in St. Petersburg to decide the best strategy to ensure proper compensation and recovery.

 It’s easy to see that Florida’s Construction Lien Law can be very complicated, so to avoid mistakes in the filing process, it is highly recommended to speak with a team of experienced construction lawyers who can easily guide you through the process.

-To speak with a contractor lawyer from Trent Cotney, P.A., please call 813.579.3278 or submit our contact request form.
+To speak with a contractor lawyer from Cotney Construction Law, please call 813.579.3278 or submit our contact request form.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.